-- 4.32 Although council budgets are under severe pressure, councils do have flexibility in the use of receipts from New Homes Bonus and in the way that council assets are used to secure delivery.
+- 4.34 Although council budgets are under severe pressure, councils do have flexibility in the use of receipts from New Homes Bonus and in the way that council assets are used to secure delivery.
 Where council holdings form part of development sites, councils may consider delayed or reduced receipts where appropriate.
-Further flexibility may be provided via Devolution Deals in the future. - 4.33 The IDP provides a platform for co-ordinated investment on a range of services within and across council boundaries.
-Early dialogue on growth proposals, will enable investment in, for example school places, to be made in timely way and at least cost blending private sector contributions with existing expansion/improvements plans.
+Many of the housing sites are owned by the Council are subject to proactive regeneration activities.
+Further flexibility may be provided via Devolution Deals in the future. - 4.35 The IDP provides a platform for co-ordinated investment on a range of services within and across council boundaries.
+Early dialogue on growth proposals will enable investment in, for example school places, to be made in timely way and at least cost blending private sector contributions with existing expansion/improvements plans.